Macro serde_utils::serde_impl

 where

-is the name of a field (on the struct in Rust).$ftype
+$nameis the name of the type to be implemented.$fnameis the name of a field (on the struct in Rust).$ftypeis the type of a field.

 Example